Attic with dry roof sheathing, exposed rafters, ventilation baffles near the eaves, and uneven blown-in insulation below.

 For example, increased humidity levels inside the attic may indicate that airflow efficiency has declined.
 Similarly, unexpected moisture patterns may suggest that airflow pathways have become restricted.

 Routine awareness helps identify small changes before they develop into larger moisture problems.
+Do not ignore wet insulation, dark roof sheathing, active dripping, electrical hazards, or sagging wood; those conditions require more than routine ventilation maintenance.
 If warning signs begin to appear, reviewing signs of poor attic ventilation can help determine whether preventive adjustments are needed.

 Common Prevention Mistakes to Avoid